 Fried Sweet Potato

-One of the vegetables that people in Seoul seem to love is sweet potato.
+One of the vegetables that Seoul locals seem to love is sweet potato.
 You’ll find sweet potato at most street food stalls, prepared in different ways.
 For our little family’s personal taste, this way was best!
 Fried, sticky, oh so sweet.
 After one bite, Zee declared ownership of the whole cup!

 Tteok-Galbi (Korean beef short rib patties)